trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_red_team06/index.md

 <img src="/posts/2024-06-11_asd/images/appxmanifest.png">
 </div>

-- The properties contains details identifying the application such as the name, description and the logo that the app uses.
+- The `properties` section contains details identifying the application such as the name, description and the logo that the app uses.
-- In the applications section, we can see the PSF executable being launched.
+- In the `applications` section, we can see the PSF executable being launched.
 There is also a notepad shortcut being created in the common programs folder.
-- The Capabilities section is used to specify system capabilities that the application requires in order to grant it access to some system resources and functionalities.
+- The `Capabilities section` is used to specify system capabilities that the application requires in order to grant it access to some system resources and functionalities.
 Our malware is requesting full trust/unrestricted access to system resources via the `runFullTrust` capability.

 ### Config.json

-- This is where things start to get interesting!
+- This is where things start to get interesting.
+We can see the various parameters being used in the configuration

 <div class="center">
 <img src="/posts/2024-06-11_asd/images/configfile.png">